-Indonesian cuisine is rich in spices and flavors, such as the ones that attracted Europeans to the country more than 500 years ago: nutmeg and clove.
-Rice (or nasi, in Indonesian) is present at every meal, including breakfast; and as you travel around the country, you will see the word soto, which means soup, a lot; goreng, for the fried dishes; and sambal (a spicy sauce that has several forms to be prepared, but it is commonly made with pepper, shrimp paste, lemon, sugar and salt), widely used to enhance the savory dishes.
-This post will give you a taste of the main foods you will find while exploring Indonesian gastronomy.
+Indonesian food is rich in spices and flavors, such as the ones that attracted Europeans to the country more than 500 years ago: nutmeg and clove.
+Rice (or nasi, in Indonesian) is present at every meal, including breakfast; and as you travel around the country, you will see the word soto, which means soup, a lot; goreng, for the fried dishes; and sambal (a spicy sauce that has several forms to be prepared, but it is commonly made with pepper, shrimp paste, lemon, sugar, and salt), widely used to enhance the savory dishes.
+This post will give you a taste of the main foods you will find while exploring Indonesian cuisine.

 This post may contain affiliate links.
 By purchasing through these links, I may receive a small commission at no additional cost to you.

 Indonesian Food – the main dishes of the Indonesian cuisine

 I might venture to say that nasi goreng is the main food in Indonesia, found in both simple stalls on the street as well as in trendy restaurants.
 It is fried rice with a more sweet and consistent soy sauce than the common (called kecap manis), vegetables, and egg.
 It is served with acar – an Indonesian preserve with cucumber, onion, and carrot – and you can find variations of the dish with the inclusion of red meat, chicken, and seafood.

 Soto Ayam is a bowl of chicken soup with very fine rice noodles, full of flavors and made with unique ingredients, the most striking being lemongrass, ginger, saffron, and daun salam (known as Indonesian bay leaf).
 It can be served with white rice.